PART II: ITVERP Assistance and Outreach: Reporting Period of October 2015–September 2016

-To process claims, ITVERP requires verification of the claimant's eligibility and confirmation that the expenses submitted are in compliance with ITVERP regulations.
-Generally, claims that are denied because of claimant ineligibility require less time to process because ITVERP's claim review is not contingent upon completion of the application or expense verification.
-However, depending on the reason for the denial, claims may undergo victim verification and the incident designation process before being denied.
+To process claims, ITVERP requires verification of the claimant's eligibility and confirmation that the expenses submitted have been processed in compliance with ITVERP regulations.
+Generally, claims denied because the victims were deemed ineligible have shorter processing times because ITVERP's review is not contingent on claimants completing the application or on verification of expenses; however, depending on the reason for the denial, claims may undergo victim verification and the incident designation process before being denied.
 For example, if victim verification requires coordination with an investigating agency other than the Federal Bureau of Investigation (FBI), it may take time to identify the agency responsible for verification.
-Also, if an incident is submitted to NSD for designation as an act of terrorism, it may take time for NSD to determine whether the incident qualifies as a terrorist act for the purpose of ITVERP.
-Each of the scenarios described above may affect review time.
-Exhibit 7 shows the average length of time it took to process the 29 paid claims and 1 denied claim completed during this reporting period.
+Also, if an incident is submitted to NSD for designation as an act of terrorism, it may take time for NSD to determine whether an incident qualifies as an act of terrorism for the purpose of ITVERP.
+Each of the elements above affects review time.
+Exhibit 7 shows the average length of time it took to process the 46 paid claims and 1 denied claim during the reporting period.

-Exhibits 8 and 9 show the average number of days it took for paid and denied claims to move through the steps in the application process.
+Exhibits 8 and 9 show the average number of days it took for paid and denied claims to move through different steps in the claims process.

 Reimbursements Requested, by Expense Category

-Potential claimants who incurred multiple expenses as a result of their victimization may apply for reimbursement in more than one expense category.
+Potential claimants who incurred multiple expenses may apply for reimbursement under more than one expense category.
 ITVERP case managers work closely with claimants and potential claimants to assess and fully identify their needs to ensure they receive the maximum reimbursement allowable.
-Exhibit 10 shows the dollar amount of reimbursements requested in the 33 new applications received during this reporting period, by expense category.
+Exhibit 10 shows the dollar amount of reimbursements requested, by expense category, for the 47 new applications received during the reporting period.
 Seventeen claimants applied for reimbursement under multiple expense categories.

 Reimbursements Paid, by Expense Category

-ing this reporting period, ITVERP paid a total of $256,746.14 in reimbursement requests.
-Exhibit 11 shows the dollar amount of reimbursements paid to the 29 claimants during the reporting period, by each expense category.
+During the reporting period, ITVERP paid a total of $250,207.10 in reimbursement requests.
+Exhibit 11 shows the dollar amount of reimbursements paid to the 46 claimants, by each expense category, during the reporting period.
 Some claimants were reimbursed in multiple expense categories.

 Under ITVERP regulations, claimants may file an appeal within 30 days of receipt of the OVC Director's determination of their claim.
-Since the inception of the program, ITVERP has received only one appeal.
-No appeals were filed during this reporting period.
+Since the inception of the program, ITVERP has only received one appeal.
+No appeals were filed during the reporting period.

 Claims that are in process represent an estimate of ITVERP's potential future liability.
-If the 21 claims that are in process are paid in the amounts requested, ITVERP's potential future liability is $223,808.51.
+If the 28 active claims are paid in the amounts requested, ITVERP's potential future liability is $228,778.02.
 Exhibit 12 shows ITVERP's estimated future liability, by type of expense reimbursement category.

-The OVC Director is authorized to use discretion to extend the filing deadline for ITVERP applications based on a showing of good cause.
-Of the 33 new applications received during the reporting period, 2 applicants requested—and were granted, upon a showing of good cause—an extension to the 3-year filing deadline.
+The OVC Director, at her discretion, is authorized to extend the filing deadline for ITVERP applications based on a showing of good cause.
+Of the 47 new applications received during the reporting period, 2 applicants requested—and were granted, upon a showing of good cause—an extension to the 3-year filing deadline.

-Claimants who have received reimbursement for their itemized claim are eligible to file a supplemental claim for their ongoing expenses related to the incident.
-Fifteen of the 33 claims received by ITVERP during the reporting period were supplemental claims; 11 of the 15 supplemental claims requested reimbursement for ongoing mental health expenses.
+Claimants who receive reimbursement for their claim are eligible to file a supplemental claim for ongoing expenses related to the incident.
+Nine of the 47 claims received by ITVERP during the reporting period were supplemental claims; 5 of the 9 supplemental claims requested reimbursement for ongoing mental health expenses.

 Promoting Public Awareness

 Victims of terrorism must focus on their immediate medical, mental health, family, housing, and other needs and those of their loved ones.
-Unfortunately, many victims and their families are not aware of the resources available to them.
+Many victims and their families are not aware of the resources available to them.
 A critical ongoing effort for ITVERP is to reach out to victims of international terrorist incidents and their families to inform them of the assistance this program offers.
-Outreach activities are primarily focused on two specific groups: victims, survivors, and families of terrorism victims who are considered potential claimants; and collaborating agencies and organizations that may come into contact with potential claimants.
-This section describes ITVERP's outreach efforts during this reporting period.
+Outreach activities primarily focus on two specific groups: victims, survivors, and families of terrorism victims who are considered potential claimants; and collaborating agencies and organizations that may have contact with potential claimants.
+This section describes ITVERP's outreach efforts during the reporting period.

 Outreach to Potential Claimants

 ITVERP's outreach efforts focus on victims of international acts of terrorism and their family members who may be eligible for reimbursement under the program.
-OVC coordinates with the Office for Victim Assistance (OVA), NSD's Office of Justice for Victims of Overseas Terrorism (OVT), and the U.S. Department of State (DOS) to identify potential claimants.
-When terrorism incidents occur outside of the United States, DOS is the first agency to respond, locating and identifying U.S. citizens.
-When appropriate, OVA provides victims or their families with information about ITVERP as a potential resource.
-For the victims and family members who choose to apply for benefits, ITVERP case managers verify eligibility and deliver support and assistance throughout the application intake and claims verification process.
-During this reporting period, ITVERP sent individual outreach letters to 74 potential claimants.
+OVC coordinates with the FBI's Office for Victim Assistance (OVA), NSD's Office of Justice for Victims of Overseas Terrorism (OVT), and the U.S. Department of State (DOS) to identify potential claimants.
+When terrorism incidents occur outside the United States, DOS is the first to respond, locating and identifying U.S. citizens.
+OVA then responds, where appropriate, to provide victims and their families with information about ITVERP as a potential resource.
+For individuals who choose to apply for benefits, ITVERP case managers verify eligibility and deliver support and assistance throughout the application intake and claims verification process.
+During the reporting period, ITVERP sent individual outreach letters to 24 potential claimants.

 During this reporting period, ITVERP embarked on an initiative to reach out to claimants who had filed and received reimbursement for medical and/or mental health expenses in their itemized claim, but had not reached the category cap for their medical and/or mental health expenses.
 ITVERP contacted these claimants about potentially filing supplemental claims for ongoing medical and mental health services.
 As a result, 15 of the 33 claims received by ITVERP during the reporting period were supplemental claims.
 In two cases, the claimants filed second supplemental claims for more ongoing medical and mental health expenses.
 This initiative has become a program practice to ensure ITVERP provides ongoing assistance to victims and their families in the aftermath of international terrorist incidents.